yoobinkwak/processing-new-2017-parameter/README.md

 # processing-new-2017-parameter

 - For M2
+- Need directory paths for:
-- Need Pipelines-master & workbench
+    - HCP Pipelines-master & workbench
+    - FSL
+    - FreeSurfer
 - Some edits made to scripts in "Pipelines-master"
     - FreeSurfer/scripts/